Shoblik/SRT_Decoder/README.md

 ###

 <p align="left">My wife needed a secure SRT decoder, I came up with this quick solution.
 No libraries besides jQuery.
 No server side storage of srt files.
 No database connection.
 I have this up on simonhoblik.com, feel free to use or simply clone and point a webserver at /public.</p>
-<p>Just a quick and dirty solution, I'm happier in a decent framework but don't want to deal with updating this when package security vulnerabilities inevitably pop up</p>
+<p>Just a quick and dirty solution, I'm happier in a decent framework but don't want to deal with updating this when package security vulnerabilities inevitably pop up.</p>

+<p>No error handling for this one, because I want to move onto something else.
+If issues arise I will push some updates.</p>

 ###